MARCH 2025 READING LIST

 THE DEAD SECRET BY WILKIE COLLINS

 I liked The Dead Secret more than I thought I would.
-I listened to this book in order to have something calming and yet robust in vocabulary and language to listen to.
-Collins is wonderful with language, almost to the level of Bronte.
-I read enough of the synopsis to understand that Sarah Neeson, a maid in the house of the Trevertons who are a well-to-do family in Cornwall, but her story is not just that of a maid.
+I listened to this book to have something calming yet robust in vocabulary and language.
+Collins is wonderful with language, almost to the level of Brontë.
+I read enough of the synopsis to understand that Sarah Neeson, a maid in the house of the Trevertons, a well-to-do family in Cornwall, is not just a maid.
 Her life is deeply intertwined with the Treverton family, but it takes many years for the secret, purposefully buried, to be unearthed.

-Although I enjoyed listening to The Dead Secret, I also struggled with the pacing of the novel.
+Although I enjoyed listening to The Dead Secret, I also struggled with its pacing.
 It moved incredibly slowly, allowing each character's thoughts and feelings to be shared.
-It was a slow procession to the end, but the redeeming quality of the book is the heartfelt response by each character that fits their personalities so well.
+It was a slow procession to the end, but the redeeming quality of the book is the heartfelt responses from each character, which fit their personalities so well.
 It is a rare occasion where several of the characters do not change much over the length of the story, but their consistency makes the story better.

 3.5/5 Stars